 (Or, you know, you could hike around Mt Lemmon – or enjoy a late morning).

 And hey, you could always stay another night in Tucson.

 Otherwise, it’s back to the road and taking a long way round to Ajo via the West Tucson-Ajo Highway, almost skirting the Mexican border.
 You could stop by Kitt Peak for amazing views or check out the cool observatory here if you’re into astronomy.
 Science and nature combined.

 The road is pretty amazing.
 It’s insanely flat and very desert-y, with mountain peaks flashing jagged in the background.
 Classic Americana road trip stuff.

 At Why (seriously: a town called Why), turn off for the Organ Pipe Cactus National Monument.
 This is some crazy magic going on with those eponymous organ pipe cacti.
 Walking here feels like walking on the bottom of a giant undersea landscape – without the water.
 You can drive one of two loops and stop off for strolls and photo ops.

 Then it’s on to Ajo, ten minutes north of Why.

 - Best Stops: Kitt Peak; Organ Pipe Cactus National Monument.

 - Where to Eat: Eat at Agave Grill in Ajo (delicious burgers – fair prices); grab a coffee the next morning at Roadrunner Java.

-- Where to Stay: Rock up at Sonaran Skies Campground ($) in comically named Why; or opt for a cabin at La Siesta Motel & RV Resort ($) – they’ve got a swimming pool.
+- Where to Stay: Rock up at Sonaran Skies Campground ($) in comically named Why; or opt for one of Arizona’s coolest cabins at La Siesta Motel & RV Resort ($) – they’ve got a swimming pool.